Christian Potenza: Career

 Potenza also portrays Ryan Archer in the web series But I'm Chris Jericho!.
 He is the voice of Brando Beaver and both of the Bison Brothers in Pikwik Pack.

 His YouTube channel, The Infinity Forge (originally called "SwitchBoardNetwork"), largely features videos of his experiences as a voice actor for Teletoon, and has gathered a respectable fan following.
 He has also guest-starred on various independent animated series on YouTube.

-In 2024, Potenza hosted a bi-weekly segment on The Corcoran Entertainment Show, where he and his co-host Franky Corcoran are pitched content ideas from a series of guests.
+In 2024, Potenza hosted a bi-weekly segment on The Corcoran Entertainment Show, where he and his co-host Franky Corcoran pitched content ideas from a series of guests.

 Personal life

 Allegations

 In February 2022, Potenza was accused of drugging and sexually assaulting his acting students in a Facebook post by actress Sonya Côté.
 These allegations gained publicity in March 2023 when it was announced that Potenza would not be returning as the voice of Chris McLean in the Total Drama revival, having been replaced by Terry McGurrin.

 In January 2024, Potenza addressed the allegations on The Corcoran Entertainment Show, naming Sonya Côté directly and denying all accusations, claiming she had orchestrated a calculated smear campaign to damage his reputation and take over his studio, after he had refused to let her draw pornography in his classroom.
-Côté has not publicly responded in detail to Potenza’s statements, and the allegations have not resulted in confirmed legal proceedings as of mid-2025, as none of Potenza's students have ever come forward to corroborate Côté's claims.
-Potenza has since returned to both teaching and acting.
+Côté has not publicly responded in detail to Potenza's statements, and the allegations have not resulted in confirmed legal proceedings as of 2026, as none of Potenza's students have ever come forward to corroborate Côté's claims.
+Potenza has since returned to both teaching and acting, while Côté has, seemingly, closed most of her social media accounts.